LedgerInvesting/bayesblend/docs/user-guide/simulation.md

-# Comparing mixture modelling to pseudo-BMA+ and stacking
+# Model averaging via mixture modeling, pseudo-BMA, pseudo-BMA+ and stacking

 To build intuition about model averaging methods, this tutorial compares [mixture modeling]( https://en.wikipedia.org/wiki/Mixture_model
-) to two common averaging approaches: pseudo-BMA+ and stacking.
+) to different model averaging approaches possible in BayesBlend: pseudo-BMA, pseudo-BMA+, and maximum-likelihood stacking and
+Bayesian stacking.

 Most model averaging methods are closely related to mixture modelling, but differ in that they're often applied